What IS a pentascale?

 There are two main types of pentascales: major and minor.
 Many people say that major pentascales tend to sound “happy,” while minor pentascales sound somewhat “sad.”
 Whatever they sound like to you, it’s actually pretty easy to make either pentascale!

-All scales, no matter their length or quality, follow a pattern of stepping notes.
-Pentascales use a mix of whole steps and half steps.
+All scales, no matter their quality or how many different notes they contain, follow a pattern of intervals.
+Pentascales use a mix of two different intervals: whole steps and half steps.

-Major pentascale pattern: In a major pentascale, the half step appears between “Mi” (note 3) and “Fa” (note 4).
+Major pentascale pattern: the half step appears between MI (note 3) and FA (note 4).

-Minor pentascale pattern: In a minor pentascale, the half step appears between “Re” (note 2) and “Me” (note 3, pronounced “may”).
+Minor pentascale pattern: the half step appears between RE (note 2) and ME (note 3, pronounced “may”).

 Playing Pentascales on the Piano

 Of course, if you just need a quick reference, we have this handy Pentascale Guide for you.
+You’ll find all the major and minor pentascales on the piano.
 Click the button below to download.
 Happy Practicing!